Community Solar - Monthly Subscriptions AvailableGo green now for only $3.50/month!

 Currently, BEMC has two Community Solar arrays: one on Highway 17 in Bolivia in Brunswick County, and one at the Peacock substation in Chadbourn in Columbus County.
-There are more than 700 panels available for lease between the two arrays for a monthly subscription or lease.
+There are more than 550 panels available between the two arrays for a monthly subscription or lease.

 Still, it is especially ideal for renters and condo owners who cannot install their solar arrays due to property restrictions.

 Sign up now by completing one of the Community Solar Customer Agreements below and email the completed form to email@example.com: